csi4999-mims/documentation/Local Development Environment/README.md

 branch on GitHub, you may need to `git checkout` whatever branch has them available before running the next set of commands.

+## Composer ##

+Though we have cloned the repo, not all the files necessary to run the CakePHP site are in version control.
+They are intentionally left out because they contain site-specific configurations or sensitive data (like passwords).
+To get all the necessary files that are not in version control, we will use `composer`.

 ## Troubleshooting ##

 Bash is a UNIX shell, and as such, is subject to most of the trappings